Ardmore Shipping (ASC) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the shipping company had gained 3.5% in the past month.
-In that same time, the Transportation sector gained 5.81%, while the S&P 500 gained 4.27%.
+Coming into today, shares of the shipping company had lost 1.21% in the past month.
+In that same time, the Transportation sector gained 0.21%, while the S&P 500 gained 5.1%.

 Wall Street will be looking for positivity from Ardmore Shipping as it approaches its next earnings report date.
-The company is expected to report EPS of $1.21, up 4133.33% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $87.27 million, up 140.48% from the prior-year quarter.
+This is expected to be May 9, 2023.
+On that day, Ardmore Shipping is projected to report earnings of $1.04 per share, which would represent year-over-year growth of 3566.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $80.19 million, up 120.97% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Ardmore Shipping.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Ardmore Shipping.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.63% higher.
-Ardmore Shipping is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 18.38% higher.
+Ardmore Shipping is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Ardmore Shipping is currently trading at a Forward P/E ratio of 6.17.
-For comparison, its industry has an average Forward P/E of 6.41, which means Ardmore Shipping is trading at a discount to the group.
+In terms of valuation, Ardmore Shipping is currently trading at a Forward P/E ratio of 5.01.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.19.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report